Mfaytinn/YZV311_2425_150210324_150210329/README.md

 # Data Analysis Project

 ## Overview
-This repository contains the implementation and analysis for our data science project.
+This repository contains the implementation and analysis for our data mining project.
 For detailed information about the methodology, results, and conclusions, please refer to the accompanying `paper.pdf` file.

 ## Project Structure
 ```